zowe/docs-site/docs/user-guide/at-tls-configuration.md

 This section describes some common issues when using AT-TLS with Zowe and how to resolve these issues.

-### The message `This combination of port requires SSL` is thrown
+### The message `This combination of port requires SSL` is thrown when accesing an API ML service through a Browser

 Make sure the URL starts with `https://`.
-This message indicates that AT-TLS rules are in place and it is trying to connect on port 80 to the API Gateway, however the latter is still only listening on the secure port 443.
+This message indicates that AT-TLS rules are in place and it is trying to connect on an unsecured port to the API Gateway, however the latter is still only listening on a application-controlled secured port.

 __Solution:__
 Review settings in the API Gateway.
 Ensure that the changes described in [AT-TLS configuration for Zowe](#at-tls-configuration-for-zowe) are applied.